Subscribe to get access

-Sustainability in business isn’t just a modern buzzword.
 Being eco friendly becoming one of the most important pillars in any business model.
-With more and more of us looking at our wastage and impact on the planet, environmental responsibility is the watchword of the century.
+With more and more of us looking at our wastage and impact on the planet.
+Because environmental responsibility is the watchword of the century.

-So any business starting out today needs to look at it’s eco friendly credentials as an integral part of its offering.
+So any business starting out today needs to look at it’s eco friendly credentials.
+Especially as an integral part of its offering.
 But is it that important?
 Can’t you just set up a your business and worry about the environmental side later?

 These are why you really should focus on being eco friendly from the start with any new startup.

-As consumers are looking to minimise their waste, so they need the services and businesses they use to do their bit.
-We all still need to eat, get places, wear clothes and use a whole smorgasbord of services on a daily basis.
+As consumers are looking to minimize their waste, so they need the services and businesses they use to do their bit.
+We all still need to eat, get places and wear clothes.
+As well as a whole smorgasbord of services on a daily basis.
 But more and more of us are making choices based on that companies global impact.

-In fact, millennials (those born between 1980-2000) are twice as likely tosearch for zero wasteor sustainable options as their older compatriots.
-And in response, more and more brands are releasing sustainability statements and zero waste targets.
+In fact, millennials (those born between 1980-2000) are twice as likely to search for zero waste or sustainable options.
+Moreover then their older compatriots.
+And in response, more and more brands are releasing sustainability statements.
+In addition, zero waste targets.
 If the established players are moving towards this, any startup should be too.

 One upshot of being eco friendly is you’ll use less stuff and therefore spend less money.
 Go fully cloud based and avoid the costs of printing on paper, storing paperwork and then shredding it a few years later.